-"People with oropharyngeal cancer caused by HPV have a better prognosis than those who are negative for the virus, and promising new research shows that people with HPV-positive oropharyngeal cancer have better outcomes with current treatment options giving them higher survival rates,” said Holly Boykin, Executive Director, Head and Neck Cancer Alliance.
+"People with oropharyngeal cancer caused by HPV have a better prognosis than those who are negative for the virus, and promising new research shows that people with HPV-positive oropharyngeal cancer have better outcomes with current treatment options giving them higher survival rates,” said Dr. Terry Day, President, Head and Neck Cancer Alliance.
 “These findings underscore the importance of asking your dentist and physician to hold a free screening and catching the disease early when it has a very high cure rate.”

 About Oral, Head and Neck Cancer (OHNC)